StatCan/aaw-security-proposal/01-limitations.md

 Two options were identified on how to design the Protected B workloads:

-1. Use two seperate clusters: 1 Unclassified, 1 Protected B
+1. Use two separate clusters: 1 Unclassified, 1 Protected B
-2. One cluster, with isolation
+2. Use one cluster, with isolation

 While the first option provides the highest level of security, there are major tradeoffs in relation to use experience and maintainability.